Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 The Global Context: Happiness, Anxiety, and the Treatment Gap

-5.6% Global average anxiety prevalence across 92 countries
+5.6%Global average anxiety prevalence across 92 countries

-58.9% Average treatment gap across countries studied.
+58.9%Average treatment gap across countries studied.
 More than half of people who need care are not receiving it.

-2.2h Average daily social media use globally, with higher figures in several of the highest-anxiety countries
+2.2hAverage daily social media use globally, with higher figures in several of the highest-anxiety countries

-9.3% Brazil's anxiety prevalence, the highest in this dataset.
+9.3%Brazil's anxiety prevalence — the highest in this dataset.
 Daily social media use there averages 3.8 hours.

-Anxiety Prevalence — Selected Countries, 2026 % of population with anxiety disorders (Global Mental Health Crisis Index 2026) Brazil 9.3% Iran 9.1% Iraq 8.8% Portugal 8.7% Lebanon 8.4% United States 7.7% Colombia 7.0% Global Avg 5.6% Finland 3.1% Source: Global Mental Health Crisis Index 2026 dataset (Kaggle) / WHO MH Atlas 2024 / GBD 2023
+Anxiety Prevalence — Selected Countries, 2026 % of population with anxiety disorders (Global Mental Health Crisis Index 2026) Brazil 9.3% Iran 9.1% Iraq 8.8% Portugal 8.7% Lebanon 8.4% United States 7.7% Colombia 7.0% Global Avg 5.6% Finland 3.1% Source: Global Mental Health Crisis Index 2026 dataset / WHO MH Atlas 2024 / GBD 2023

-The Social Media–Anxiety Correlation
+The Social Media–Anxiety Pattern

 The data shows a pattern worth noting, but it should be interpreted cautiously: the countries with the highest anxiety prevalence tend toward higher daily social media use in several cases.
 Brazil leads on anxiety at 9.3% with 3.8 hours of daily social media use.
 Nigeria uses social media most of all at 4.8 hours per day, while reporting lower clinical anxiety prevalence, though with a 90% treatment gap that makes under-reporting likely.
-The relationship is uneven and should not be read causally, but the overlap is notable enough to report as a descriptive pattern.3
+The relationship is uneven and should not be read causally, but the overlap appears notable enough to report as a descriptive pattern.[3]

 Data Observation

 The Global Mental Health Crisis Index 2026 shows an average treatment gap of 58.9% across 92 countries.
 This means that in the average country, more than half of people who need mental health care are not receiving it.
 In low-income countries, that gap reaches 90–97%.
 The emotional distress reflected in Google Trends searches is largely being processed outside any formal support system.
-That makes what people search for, and how they search for it, functionally important data.
+That makes what people search for — and how they search for it — functionally important data.

 The Physiological Layer: What the Body Is Telling Us

 The search data and prevalence statistics describe the surface of emotional experience.
-A 2026 study published in Scientific Reports, described by its authors as the largest dataset of emotion-annotated physiological signals collected from a public setting, offers a glimpse beneath that surface.4
+A 2026 study published in Scientific Reports offers a glimpse beneath that surface.

-Girgis, Lavoie, and Blain-Moraes (2026) collected physiological signal data from nearly 25,000 participants at the Montreal Science Centre, measuring electrodermal activity (EDA), blood volume pulse (BVP), and skin temperature across emotional states including fear, calm, sadness, frustration, and love.
-Their findings are directly relevant to what the search trend data is showing.
+Girgis, Lavoie, and Blain-Moraes (2026), in what the authors describe as the largest dataset of emotion-annotated physiological signals collected from a public setting, collected data from nearly 25,000 participants at the Montreal Science Centre.[4]
+Measuring electrodermal activity, blood volume pulse, and skin temperature across emotional states including fear, calm, sadness, frustration, and love, their findings are directly relevant to what the search trend data appears to be showing: what people say they feel and what their body signals are expressing are not always the same thing.

 Girgis et al. 2026: Key Findings Relevant to This Report